diegothucao/multi-composers-pm2-cluster-nginx-nodejs-es6-redis-mongo/README.md

-# multi-composers-nodejs
+# multi-composers-pm2-nodejs
-This is an essential example to build docker with multi composers and nodejs
+This is an essential example to build docker with multi composers, pm2 and nodejs

 Step to run
 1. Clone the [repo](https://github.com/diegothucao/multi-composers-nodejs)